 MSP services are usually offered at a flat recurring rate in tiered levels.
 Higher levels provide a higher level of automation and management based on the specified service level arrangement.
 End users only pay for the specific services they access, and their tier can be increased or decreased based on business needs and demand.

-However, managed IT services do not necessarily render the enterprise IT professional obsolete.
+However, Managed Services in IT does not necessarily render the enterprise IT professional obsolete.
 As for the end-users, an IT professional acts as an endpoint liaison, providing feedback, collecting the relationship, and analyzing the MSP’s reports.
 Because the MSP handles most routine work, the IT professional is more efficient and has the flexibility to take on larger, more complex projects that they would not have the time or capacity to take on otherwise.

 Benefits Of Managed IT Services: